- Aim for a ranking confidence of 9.9 or higher.

 - Ranking confidence may experience sudden changes while new counters are being submitted.

-There is ample evidence that Hamas has attempted peaceful coexistence with Israel in the past, but Israel rejected those efforts.
+There is ample evidence that Hamas has made attempts at peaceful coexistence with Israel in the past, but Israel rejected these efforts due to its overarching goal of preventing the establishment of a Palestinian state.

 When Hamas came to power in 2006 after a fair election, as confirmed by the UN and US, they repeatedly sent peace feelers to the Israeli government.
 However, the Israeli government dismissed all these efforts.
 Although a ceasefire was later reached, it was soon broken unilaterally by Israel.
 While it's true that Hamas at the time of sending peace feelers asked for the right of return for all refugees expelled from their homes in 1948—a demand not favored by Israel—one should note that, first, international law does recognize the right of return for expelled people, and second, Hamas presented it as a topic of negotiation, which Israel refused to engage in.